Do Travel Trailers Need Independent Suspension

 The ideal suspension

-The ideal beam axle caravan suspension needs to be similar in concept to that of the front of the superb 4.2 litre TD Nissan Patrol: a few DIY camper trailers actually use that (with a light beam axle).
+The ideal beam axle travel trailer suspension needs to be similar in concept to that of the front of the superb 4.2 litre TD Nissan Patrol: a few DIY camper trailers actually use that (with a light beam axle).
 It is essentially a properly located hollow section (or I beam) axle with well-damped coil springs or airbags.

 Building your own ideal suspension

 The simplest way is to use the rear leaf springs from a Nissan Patrol or Hilux, minus a leaf or two, and a proprietary hollow section steel beam axle (or I beam).
 Use also the associated shock absorbers.
-The spring deflection should be such that (prior to the shock absorbers being fitted) the laden caravan should bounce on its springs at about twice a second.
+The spring deflection should be such that (prior to the shock absorbers being fitted) the laden travel trailer should bounce on its springs at about twice a second.
 Given the correct weight distribution etc. you will find it tows like a dream.

 My Caravan & Motorhome Book goes into this at greater depth.